ibm-cloud-docs/cis/managing-for-security.md

 ### Upload custom certificates
 {: #upload-custom-certs}

-You can upload your custom certificate by clicking **Add Certificate** button and entering your certificate, private key, and bundle method.
-If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
+You can upload your custom certificate by clicking **Add Certificate** and entering your certificate, private key, and bundle method.
+If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate). {{site.data.keyword.cis_short_notm}} does not support certificate pinning through ordered or Universal certificates.
+If you wish to use certificate pinning, it is recommended that you upload and maintain your own custom certificate.

 Remember that you are responsible for managing your certificate if you upload a custom certificate.
 For example, {{site.data.keyword.cis_short_notm}} won't track the certificate expiration date.
 {: important}